 LivingHome’s new C6 prefabricated home is groundbreaking in a world of expensive modern, green prefabs.
-We’ve been covering modern green prefab on Inhabitat for years, and while there has always been a flood of interest in the concept of modern design, prefabricated homes, the biggest question we always hear from readers is: “Why is this stuff so expensive?
-Is green design only for the wealthy?”
+We’ve been covering modern green prefab on Inhabitat for years, and while there has always been a flood of interest in the concept of modern design, prefabricated homes, the biggest question we always hear from readers is:

 While the answer to the above question is complicated, and is mainly an issue of low consumer demand and no economy of scale – with the new LivingHomes C6, we’re thrilled to see a mass-market prefab home that manages to reach affordability while also maintaining high quality design standards and a modern aesthetic.